funke09/funke09/README.md

 ---------------------

-- 🔭 I’m currently a Cybersecurity Engineer Student at 1337 School
+- 🔭 I’m currently a Student at 1337 School
 - 🌱 I’m currently learning: Cybersecurity, DevSecOps, Red teaming and more ...
-- 📫 How to reach me: twitter.com/ayoub0x1
+- 📫 How to reach me: zinebcherradi78@gmail.com
-- ⚡ Fun fact: I love manipulating keyboards ❤️
+- ⚡ Fun fact: I lov ❤️

 ## 📈 My Github status